sstaub/eOS/examples/#lighthack_ETH/lib/eOS/README.md

 ```

 ## Ethernet configuration and initialization
+The Ethernet functionality is now independent from the hardware port (e.g. WIFI or other Ethernet hardware than WizNet W5500) and libraries.
+Behind the scenes it uses the virtual Arduino UDP class.

-Before using Ethernet there a some things that must be done
+Before using Ethernet there a some things that must be done.
+It can be different between the diverse libraries.
-1. Import the necessary #defines
+1. Import the necessary #defines e.g.
 ```
 #include "Ethernet3.h"
 #include "EthernetUdp3.h"